Monitoring edge-geodetic sets in graphs: Introduction

 A set $S$ of vertices of a graph $G$ is a \emph{distance-edge monitoring} set if, for every edge $e$, there is a vertex $x$ of $S$ and a vertex $y$ of $G$ such that $e$ lies on all shortest paths between $x$ and $y$~\cite{r1,r1j}.
 Thus, it follows immediately that any MEG-set of a graph $G$ is also a distance-edge monitoring set of $G$.

 \paragraph{Our results.} We start by presenting some basic lemmas about the concept of MEG-sets in Section~\ref{sec:prelim}, that are helpful for understanding this concept.
-We then study in Section~\ref{sec:classes} the optimal value of $\MEG(G)$ when $G$ is a tree, cycle, unicyclic graph, complete (multipartite) graph, hypercubes and grids.
+We then study in Section~\ref{sec:classes} the optimal value of $\MEG(G)$ when $G$ is a tree, cycle, unicyclic graph, complete (multipartite) graph, hypercubes, grids and corona products.
 In Section~\ref{sec:fes}, we show that $\MEG(G)$ is bounded above by a linear function of the \emph{feedback edge set number} of $G$ (the smallest number of edges of $G$ needed to cover all cycles of $G$, also called \emph{cyclomatic number}) and the number of leaves of $G$.
 This implies that $\MEG(G)$ is bounded above by a function of the \emph{max leaf number} of $G$ (the maximum number of leaves in a spanning tree of $G$).
 These two parameters are popular in structural graph theory and in the design of algorithms.
 We refer to Figure~\ref{fig:diagram} for the relations between parameter $\MEG$ and other graph parameters.
+We show that determining $\MEG(G)$ is an NP-complete problem, even in graphs of maximum degree at most~9, in Section~\ref{sec:NPc}.
 Finally, we conclude in Section~\ref{sec:conclu}.

+\paragraph{Further related work on MEG-sets.} This paper is the full version of a paper presented at the CALDAM 2023 conference~\cite{CALDAM}, where the notion of MEG-sets was presented for the first time.
+It contains the full proofs of the results in the conference version (with a corrected version of Theorem~\ref{uct}), as well as the new result on corona products, and the new NP-completeness proof.
+In the meantime, Haslegrave~\cite{H23} proved that the MEG-set problem is NP-complete on general graphs, and also studied MEG-sets for other graph products.